AntMelet/Effect-of-host-plant/README.md

 ref_LSU_sequences.fasta: this files provides the first database used for the taxonomic assignation of the sequences

 sequences_NCBI_tax.fa: this file provides the second database used for the taxonomic assignation of the sequences

+3) Growth of fungi in different media:
+This folder contains the data from a pilot experiment.
+We tested the growth of some fungi commonly associated with X. saxesenii, in artificial media that contains a lot of nutrients or not, and were autoclaved or not.

+Growth of fungi in different media: Growth of the fungi, 5 days after inoculation.
+ID: a unique code to identify each assay
+Group: each group had a code.
+This code has the informations about the fungus, the presence of nutrients and the autoclaving of the medium before inoculation
+Fungus: the fungus being tested
+Autoclaved: was the medium autoclaved before the inoculation of fungus
+Nutrients: does the medium contain additional nutrients, or only sawdust, agar and water
+Treatment: each treatment had a code.
+This code has the informations about the presence of nutrients and the autoclaving of the medium before inoculation
+Medium: the plant used to produce the sawdust in the medium
+Replicate: a number identifing the replicate for the different groups
+Area: surface covered by the inoculated fungus after 5 days of growth.
+Surface expressed in square millimeters

 Sequences: this folder contains all raw sequences, including the sequences from the samples, positive and negative controls